naymspace/backpex/guides/live_resource/user-preferences.md

   (`backpex_prefs` *is* shared across tabs, but it only ever holds a write for as long as its POST is in flight, so it cannot pin a divergence.)

+The write queue is also per document.
+Separate tabs, or an old `keepalive` request finishing after a full reload, can still update a cookie-backed Session adapter concurrently because browser session cookies have no atomic compare-and- set operation.
+Use a database-backed adapter when preferences require strict cross-tab or cross-document ordering.

 When `persist: [:filters]` or `persist: [:order]` is enabled, Backpex does use `mirror: :session` for the preference write.
 The URL remains authoritative when it contains the relevant params, while the mirrored preference supplies the